darianstlex/efx-forms/README.md

 /**
  * Hook - return form (from context) store values or from provided form.
  * Form name is needed when hook is used outside of the form context
- * or refers to another form
+ * or refers to another form.
  * @type (store: string, formName?: string) => IFormErrors */
 const formErrors = useFormStore('$errors');

 /**
- * Hook - return form (from context) stores values array or from provided form.
+ * Hook - return form (from context) stores values array or from
- * Form name is needed when hook is used outside of the form context
+ * provided form.
+Form name is needed when hook is used outside of the
- * or refers to another form
+ * form context or refers to another form.
  * @type (store: string[], formName?: string) => IFormErrors */
 const [errors, values] = useFormStores(['$errors', '$values']);